bobalicious/amoss/README.md

 The code may be downloaded and used for experimental purposes only and cannot be used in any context other than that until such time as a proper licence is selected an described in this file.

-** NOTE THAT THIS DOCUMENTATION IS CURRENTLY INACCURATE AND DESCRIBES THE DESIRED BEHAVIOUR, RATHER THAN THE IMPLEMENTED **

-Particularly:
-* The Test Double will **only** allow methods to be called if they have been configured, whereas the documentation states that any method can be called unless `allows` has been specified.
-This behaviour change is the next thing that will be implemented.
-* The method to generate the test double is currently `generateMock`.
-It will be changed to be `generateDouble`.

 ## Why use Amoss?

 Amoss provides a simple interface for implementing Mock, Test Spy and Stub objects (Test Doubles) for use in Unit Testing.